phenoscape/owlet/README.md

 ## Installation
 owlet is not yet available from an online Maven repository.
 To use it in your project you will need to:

-1. Check out the code, e.g. `git clone https://github.com/phenoscape/owlet.git`
+1. Check out the code, e.g. run `git clone https://github.com/phenoscape/owlet.git` on the command line.
 2. Run `mvn install` to build the jar and add to your local Maven repository.
 3. Add the owlet dependency to your `pom.xml`: